Nevada Fair Housing Act: An Overview

 Color

-Withholding some information about the rental because of an applicant’s color is a violation of the Fair Housing Act.
-To be compliant with the law, you must provide all pieces of information to any applicants so as not to mislead anyone.
+Withholding some information about the property because of an applicant’s color is a violation of Nevada fair housing law.
+To be compliant with the law and prevent housing discrimination, you must provide all pieces of information to any applicants so as not to mislead anyone.

 National Origin

-As a Nevada landlord, you must not include biases in published ads, such as providing promotional discounts to preferred nationalities.
-Be fair to all interested renters by making the discount available regardless of their nationality or any other protected characteristic.
+As a Nevada landlord, you must not include biases in published ads, such as providing promotional discounts to preferred national origin.
+Be fair to all interested renters by making the discount available regardless of their national origin or any other protected characteristic.

 Religion

-It’s considered discriminatory if you evict a tenant because they practice a certain religion.
-You must treat all tenants equally regardless of the religious group they belong to.
+Since the Federal FHA prohibits housing discrimination, it’s considered discriminatory to evict a tenant because they practice a certain religion.
+You must treat all tenants equally regardless of the religion they belong to and not discriminate.

 Disability

-It’s discriminatory in nature if you fail to make reasonable rental modifications and accommodations for tenants with disabilities.
-For instance, if you have a no-pet policy, this cannot apply to someone with a service animal.
+It’s discriminatory in nature if you fail to make reasonable accommodations and property modifications for tenants with a disability as per as the Federal FHA.
+For instance, if you have a no-pet policy, this cannot apply to tenants with a disability or someone with a service animal.

 Sex